MindTheSystem/mindthesystem/src/pages/index.md

           look like in the future; what are we solving towards?

-          ☑️ System 2: Stakeholders.
+          &nbsp;&nbsp;&nbsp;☑️ System 2: Stakeholders.
 Who is or needs to be involved, and how?

-          ☑️ System 3: Purpose.
+          &nbsp;&nbsp;&nbsp;☑️ System 3: Purpose.
 How do we agree on the new future, and take steps towards it?

-          ☑️ System 4: The Self.
+          &nbsp;&nbsp;&nbsp;☑️ System 4: The Self.
 How am I prepared to guide this problem solving and change?
         actions:
           - label: Learn More